macklab/manual/docs/beluga.md

 An alternative is to use your scratch space for storing your BIDS dataset.
 Scratch is a huge but temporary disk space.
 Any files that are there for longer than 60 days without being modified will be deleted.
 If you use scratch, you have to be sure to copy results off of Beluga before they are deleted.
 On Beluga, scratch space is found under the /scratch path (e.g., `/scratch/mmack/`).

 ## Add and modify run_fmriprep.sh
-The `run_fmriprep.sh` script included here is an example of how to make the singularity call to run fmriprep on a single participant.
+The `run_fmriprep.sh` script included here is an example of how to make the apptainer call to run fmriprep on a single participant.
 This script should be copied into your BIDS dataset's code directory.

 The script needs to be updated to reflect your dataset location and any specific parameters you need for fmriprep.
 At a minimum, you should change the path to your dataset location and confirm which version of fmriprep you want to use which are defined in the script's first two variables: